-8. Teaching: the Lecturer will be required to undertake 192 'weighted' hours per annum of tutorial or class teaching for the College, or by exchange for students from other Colleges.
-(More information about 'weighted' hours can be found in section 27, below.)
+8. Teaching: the Lecturer will be required to undertake 192 'contact' hours per annum of tutorial or class teaching for the College, or by exchange for students from other Colleges.

 The Lecturer must be able to teach all of the following papers: